« Visit Fantastic Pest Control

 When a spider comes too close to a human mouth, the chemoreceptors will help him to sense the many thousands of different exhaled chemicals.
 A spider would be able to understand that danger is nearby and would choose to move in the opposite direction rather than crawling into the massive CO2-exhaling “human cave”.

 Most people sleep instinctively on their side or their front.
-Sleeping on your back happens to be quite unlikely, which means that a spider must do its best to actively crawl into your mouth.
+Sleeping on your back is quite unlikely, meaning a spider must do its best to actively crawl into your mouth.
 Add that with the fact that spiders don’t have good eyesight (besides having up to eight eyes) makes it even harder to believe that 8 of them could accomplish the journey to your mouth for a year.

 Furthermore, when you are asleep, your mouth is not gaping open.
-According to statistics from the American Academy of Sleep Medicine, your mouth rarely would open more than 25% of its fully open position during the sleep process.
-That percentage of the gap is quite small for a spider to crawl into, or even to accidentally fall into your mouth.
+According to statistics from the American Academy of Sleep Medicine, your mouth rarely opens more than 25% of its fully open position during the sleep process.
+That percentage of the gap is quite small for a spider to crawl into or even to accidentally fall into your mouth.
 So there is nothing to worry about because it’s very unlikely that a spider would end up in your mouth.

 Moreover, in your sleep, you don’t swallow because facial muscles are relaxed.
-This is the reason why most people wake up with saliva in their mouth.
-But to get it swallowed that person needs to be in consciousness i.e., once he wakes up the saliva gets instantly swallowed.
+This is the reason why most people wake up with saliva in their mouths.
+But to get it swallowed, that person needs to be in consciousness, i.e., once he wakes up, the saliva gets instantly swallowed.

 Do It Yourself